php-fig/fig-standards/proposed/extended-coding-style-guide.md

 There MUST NOT be a hard limit on line length.

-The soft limit on line length MUST be 120 characters; automated style checkers MUST warn but MUST NOT error at the soft limit.
+The soft limit on line length MUST be 120 characters.

 Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each.